dylansussman/CBB-Scraping-Algorithm/README.md

 ```$ python3 main.py create-teams-key```

-To run the program to scrape for game stats from a specific date, run the following command:
+To run the program to scrape for game stats starting from a specific date, run the following command:

 ```$ python3 main.py --date=YYYY-MM-DD```